Let's be friends

 Abstract chart showing half as "bad" and half as "good."

-As soon as you say “Good” – then you are implying a “Bad.”
-That’s the nature of “duality” or dichotomy I’m not sure what the math behind it would be… but – I think 50/50 is reasonable for this conversation.
+As soon as you say something is good, you are implying something is bad.
+That’s the nature of duality or dichotomy.
+I’m not sure what the math behind it would be, but I think a 50/50 split is reasonable for this conversation.

-So, as soon as you imagine that you could be “good” at something – you bring into the world that you / and other people – could be “bad” at it.
-50% of them are now bad, right? (in theory)
+So, as soon as you imagine that you could be good at something, you introduce the idea that you and others could be bad at it.
+In theory, 50% of people are now bad at it, right?

-What about right now?
-If you know nothing about a subject – are you “bad” at it already?
+But what about right now?
+If you know nothing about a subject, are you bad at it already?
 That doesn’t seem right.
-Is everything on the way to ‘good’ or ‘great,’ bad?
+Is everything on the way to good or great considered bad?

 Key